Water Under the Bridge: Background

-Adele announced in February 2013 that she was holding meetings related to her third studio album.
+Adele announced in February 2013 that she was holding meetings related to what would be her third studio album.
 Initial recording sessions for the album were unfruitful, she recounted: "I felt like I was never going to finish this record.
 It was a long process.
 I wanted to give up a lot because I couldn't do it.
 I thought I'd run out of ideas and I'd lost my ability to write a song."
 Adele made progress upon meeting with American producer Greg Kurstin, with whom she was able to work constructively and "it all poured right out of [her]".
 They wrote the song "Hello" (2015), which was released as the lead single from the album and reached number one in 36 countries, and its music video broke the Vevo record for most single-day views.

 Kurstin produced two more songs for 25 (2015)—"Million Years Ago" and "Water Under the Bridge".
 The latter was inspired by Adele's relationship with charity founder Simon Konecki, whom she dated for seven years and married in May 2018, a topic she is usually reluctant to discuss in her music.
 She stated: "'Water Under the Bridge' is more like, I'm waiting for him to be horrible but I don't think he's gonna be, waiting for the relationship to end."
 Adele thought that although her past relationships faltered and burned out at the slightest glimpse of an obstacle, her bond with Konecki made her feel "superpowerful" and was enduring: "Overcoming everything is actually what makes us so great and so powerful, and makes our love so deep."

 Adele announced 25's tracklist, which included "Water Under the Bridge" as the sixth track, on 22 October 2015.
 The song became available for digital download on the album, which was released on 20 November 2015.
 XL Recordings released it as the fourth single from 25 on the iTunes Store with single artwork.
 Columbia Records serviced "Water Under the Bridge" to adult album alternative and contemporary hit radio stations in the United States on 14 and 15 November 2016, respectively.